 As crazy as that word sounds, it is a real definition!
 I have this.
 It isn’t from my excessive margarita consumption;) haha!
 (I don’t drink).
-It can happen when you get a citrus such as lemon on your skin combined with sun exposure.
-What is scary about this is that I was using homemade organic products when this happened! (reference)
+It can happen when you get citrus such as lemon on your skin combined with sun exposure.
+What is scary about this is that I was using homemade organic products when this happened!

 To learn more about what to put on your skin, I have videos on not only how to stock your kitchen pantry, but how to stock your bathroom too.
 Everything you put on your skin gets absorbed by your liver.
-A tired and toxic liver effects our moods and how effectively you lose weight.
+A tired and toxic liver affects our moods and how effectively you lose weight.
 One client of mine changed the estrogenic soaps and cleansers she was using and her liver enzymes went from high to normal!

-It also includes a detailed shopping pantry list and website links where I find my favorite foods, treats and products for a great price as well as other cooking tutorial videos.
+It also includes a detailed shopping pantry list and website links where I find my favorite foods, treats, and products for a great price as well as other cooking tutorial videos.
 A very detailed exercise regime is also included.

 I prepared this one Sunday afternoon and froze it before baking it.
 The other day, I knew I was going to be too busy to prepare a meal when I got home, so I took the frozen Moussaka out of the freezer and placed it in my oven on a “delay timer.”
 I had the Moussaka finish baking about 30 minutes before dinner so it could “set”…most people cut lasagna and such too early, which will make it runny.
 If you like Greek food, you will love this!